Couchers-org/couchers/markdown/handbook.md

 1. Click on the flag symbol (located below their profile photo or profile circle if they have no photo).
 2. Select the reason from the dropdown menu.
-3. Fill out the form with further details (OPTIONAL, but helpful!)
+3. Fill out the form with further details (OPTIONAL, but very helpful!)
 4. Click "Submit".

 #### Option 2